pabloturati/CS344-Assignment3/README.md

 `$ compileApp.sh -e`

+### Compile run available commands

+The following flags can be passed to the compileApp.sh shell script:
+  - e -> run executable
+  - v -> run executable with valgrind leak analysis
+  - t -> run executable with testscript to stdout
+  - r -> run executable with testscript and send results to a report file
+  - c -> performs only cleaning of compilation files and creted test files

 ## Run procedure

 Once the application executable has been created `smallsh`.
 It can be run as follows: